World's First Digital Dog News

 Groucho Marx said, "I refuse to join any club that would have me as a member."

-We attended every meeting and volunteered for every club project that came along.
-I helped at their classes and was given many of the more difficult dogs in class.
-At club matches I was assigned to setting up the rings and other related obedience equipment.
-My significant other's forte is art, she studied commercial art in college and she used that talent to create posters, flyers and other supporting club literature.
-She even designed a logo for the club to be put on T-shirts and other advertising media and donated her creation to the club.
-The old-timers were very encouraging of our collective efforts and expressed their appreciation often.
-We were indeed moving up in the dog world.
+We attended every meeting and volunteered for every club project.
+At club matches I was assigned to setting up the rings and other related equipment.
+My significant other studied commercial art in college.
+She used that talent to create posters, flyers and club literature.
+She even designed a logo for the club to be put on T-shirts and other advertising media.

-"Politics is the art of looking for trouble, finding it everywhere, diagnosing it incorrectly and applying the wrong remedies." — Groucho Marx
+Politics is the art of looking for trouble, finding it everywhere, diagnosing it incorrectly and applying the wrong remedies.” — Groucho Marx

-Groucho Marx famously remarked, “I have a mind to join a club and beat you over the head with it.
+Groucho Marx famously remarked “I have a mind to join a club and beat you over the head with it.

 Then came club elections and I was nominated to be on the board.
 The nomination came from my significant other feeling that we had come through our probationary period with flying colors and wanting to contribute even more to this dog club.
-Despite the compliments on the many volunteer projects we had worked on, many of the long-time, chain-smoking club veterans questioned this nomination saying it was premature, that I might need more time in the club.
+Despite compliments on the many volunteer projects we had worked on, many of the long-time, chain-smoking club veterans questioned this nomination saying it was premature, that I might need more time in the club.

 "I have had a perfectly wonderful evening, but this wasn't it." — Groucho Marx